wkoffel/alfred-terminal-control/DEVELOPER.md

   - Try to `bundle install --standalone` in the development directory.
 Potentially, nokogiri will complain.
 Try to get it working through hand-wavey magic.
 It's getting harder and harder with each passing version.
   - Failing that, try just copying the `bundle/ruby/<old_version>/gems/` directory over to the latest version (ruby 2.3.0 as of macOS 10.13), and see if that builds.

-3. Make sure you are running the system ruby (`rbenv version` = system or equivalent for your ruby version manager), and if you can run `ruby ./terminal-control.rb` and get back XML on stdout, you are likely in good shape.
+3. Make sure you are running the system ruby (`rbenv version` = system or equivalent for your ruby version manager), and if you can run `ruby ./terminal-control.rb` and get back JSON on stdout, you are likely in good shape.

 ## Packaging a Release